catenarytransit/catenary-backend/src/routing_common/notes.md

 The Catenary routing algorithm is based on Scalable Transfer Patterns by Hannah Bast, PhD, with GTFS Realtime integration.

-- OSM graphs and Transit graphs are stored separately but linked in memory.
+- OSM ("road network") and transit ("transit network") data are stored as separate graphs, but linked in memory and in practice
+- Multimodality is supported through free-pathing through OSM, which will support pedestrian, cyclist, and motorist legs (anything based on the road network as opposed to transit network)

 ## 1. The Street Layer (OSM)
-Handles the "First Mile" (Origin $\to$ Station) and "Last Mile" (Station $\to$ Destination).
+Handles the "First Leg" (Origin $\to$ Station) and "Last Leg" (Station $\to$ Destination).

 - **Structure**: Standard road graph (Nodes = Intersections, Edges = Roads/Paths).
 - **Algorithm**: Bidirectional Dijkstra or Contraction Hierarchies (CH).
 - **Update Cycle**: Slow (Monthly/Quarterly).
 Streets rarely change.
+- **Assumptions**:
+      - Travellers will be able to detect and avoid temporary obstacles such as sidewalk closures.
+      - If pedestrian/cyclist - friendly infrastructure does not exist, they will be pathed on the road, with penalty.
+USE ONE'S OWN DISCRETION.
+DO NOT FOLLOW MAP DIRECTIONS BLINDLY.
+SAFETY IS PRIORITY.

 ## 2. The Transit Layer (GTFS + Transfer Patterns)
 Handles complex "Station-to-Station" routing using Scalable Transfer Patterns.